MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/build-bot-based-plugin.md

 ## What is a plugin?

-A plugin allows Copilot for Microsoft 365 and Copilot for chats in Teams to interact directly with third-party data, apps, and services, enhance its capabilities, and broaden its range of capabilities.
-Plugins allow Copilot for Microsoft 365 and Copilot for chats in Teams to:
+A plugin allows Copilot for Microsoft 365 and Copilot for Teams chats to interact directly with third-party data, apps, and services, enhance its capabilities, and broaden its range of capabilities.
+Plugins allow Copilot for Microsoft 365 and Copilot for Teams chats to:

 * Fetch real-time information, such as the latest news coverage on a product launch.
 * Retrieve knowledge-based information, such as a team’s design files in Figma.